Boric acid (vaginal): Medical uses

 The drug is used to treat bacterial vaginosis (BV).
 It is specifically used following treatment with or in combination with nitroimidazoles like metronidazole for recurrent bacterial vaginosis.
 Although it has been reported to be effective and is widely used for this purpose, clinical studies of boric acid for treatment of bacterial vaginosis are few and evidence is very limited.
 Based on unpublished data, boric acid by itself has been reported to be inadequate in the initial treatment of acute bacterial vaginosis and is not recommended for this purpose.
 The compound has also been used to treat recurrent bacterial vaginosis as a maintenance or suppressive therapy.
 It is recommended at a dose of 600 mg/day for 2 to 3 weeks for treatment of acute recurrent bacterial vaginosis.
 It is also suggested at a continuous maintenance dosage of 600 mg two to three times weekly for resistant or recurrent bacterial vaginosis suppression.

 Boric acid has been reported to be effective in the treatment of resistant trichomoniasis.
 Eleven case reports of boric acid for trichomoniasis have been published.
 The compound was reported to be effective in some but not all of these cases.
 Of six cases of boric acid monotherapy for recurrent trichomoniasis, three (50%) were cured after prolonged treatment.
 Effective treatment may require high doses of boric acid for multiple months, for instance 600 mg twice daily for 2 months.
 Boric acid has also been used in combination with other agents such as metronidazole to treat trichomoniasis.
-It may be a particularly applicable option in women with trichomoniasis who have nitroimidazole intolerance or resistance.
+It may be a particularly applicable option in females with trichomoniasis who have nitroimidazole intolerance or resistance.
 Boric acid may be useful in the treatment of vulvovaginal trichosporonosis as well.
 Boric acid for continuous maintenance therapy of trichomoniasis has not been studied.